spring1843/go-dsa/graph/README.md

 #### Depth First Search - DFS

-Depth First Search (DFS) is a graph traversal algorithm that explores a graph by exploring as far as possible along each branch before backtracking.
-It uses a [stack](../stack) data structure when implemented iteratively, is [recursive](../recursion), and is a generalization of pre-order traversal in trees.
+Depth First Search (DFS) is a graph traversal algorithm that explores a graph as far as possible along each branch before backtracking.
+When implemented iteratively, it uses a [stack](../stack) data structure, is [recursive](../recursion), and is a generalization of pre-order traversal in trees.

-When given a graph G and a vertex S, DFS systematically discovers all nodes in G reachable from S. It is typically implemented using a driver that discovers the edges of the most recently discovered vertex V that has unexplored edges.
+When given a graph G and a vertex S, DFS systematically discovers all nodes in G reachable from S. It is typically implemented using a driver that discovers the edges of the most recently discovered vertex V with unexplored edges.
 Once all of V's edges have been explored, the search [backtracks](../backtracking/) to explore all edges leaving the vertex from which V was discovered.
-This process continues until the all edges are discovered.
+This process continues until all the edges are discovered.

 ```Go
 package main